 NARRATOR: In 1998, Perkins accompanied Weinstein to the Venice Film Festival along with a new colleague.

 ZELDA PERKINS: She came to me in a very distressed state and told me that he had assaulted her, that he’d attempted to rape her.
-I was completely sideswiped by this because I honestly never believed that Harvey would physically overpower anybody.
+I was completely sideswiped by this.
 I went straight to Harvey and confronted him about what had happened, and he swore on— on the life of his wife and children that absolutely nothing had happened.

 NARRATOR: But Perkins didn’t believe him.
 She and her colleague quit Miramax and went to lawyers in London for advice.

 ZELDA PERKINS: There didn’t seem to be any recourse in terms of bringing Harvey to justice.
 We had no physical proof.
 We hadn’t gone to the police in— on the Lido in Venice.
 Really, we— the only option that we were given was to request damages.

 NARRATOR: In negotiation with Weinstein’s lawyers, they asked for around $200,000 each, and also insisted on measures that would protect Miramax employees from harassment, therapy sessions for Weinstein, a new HR policy, and a clause that could see him fired if he paid off any more women.
 Weinstein accepted the terms on condition they sign a non-disclosure agreement, or NDA.